Bareflank/hypervisor/README.md

 focusing on what matters most: hypervisor technologies.

-Since the goal of the project is to provide a lightweight hypervisor for research, the VMM only provides the bare minimum support to launch a VMM, which for Intel, consists of:
+Since the goal of the project is to provide a lightweight hypervisor for research, the VMM only provides the bare minimum support to launch a VMM.
-- enabling virtual machine extensions (VMX),
-- setting up a virtual machine control structure (VMCS),
-- setting up a basic exit handler prior to launching the VMM.

-The default exit handler simply hands control back to the operating system if and when a VM exit should occur.
-The result is a VMM whose privileged code (i.e. the code that runs with so called “ring -1” privileges) is less than a couple hundred lines.
-Since bareflank is written in C++, users can leverage inheritance to extend every part of the hypervisor to provide additional functionality above and beyond what is already provided.
+As bareflank is written in C++, users can leverage inheritance to extend every part of the hypervisor to provide additional functionality above and beyond what is already provided.